Kuzcoo/meteor_memo/default_route.md

 We need to provide routes to display our templates.
 The first route we write is the default one, where we're landing when we go to '/'.

-First, let's dive into testing.
-Yes, we will try to follow best practices doing TDD (Test Driven Developpment).

-We are using nightwatch launched by starrynight cli utily to drive our tests.
-To spare you a lot of manual configuration, we scaffolded an arborescence where we will put our test in.
 * Defining a route

 Create the right file.